 MLO procedure

+Encryption of (Re)Association Request/Response frames is negotiated if both an EPP non-AP MLD and an EPP AP MLD set the (Re)Association Frame Encryption Support field in the RSNXE to 1.(#2335)

-A non-AP MLD that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 shall indicate a pairwise cipher, establish a PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EPP AP MLD if APs affiliated with the EPP AP MLD set the (Re)Association Frame Encryption Support field in the RSNXE to 1 (see 12.16.8 (Key derivation with Authentication frame exchange) and 12.16.9 (Enhanced Privacy Protection Key Exchange)).
+A non-AP MLD that negotiates encryption of (Re)Association Request/Response frames shall indicate a pairwise cipher, establish a PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EPP AP MLD (see 12.16.8 (Key derivation with Authentication frame exchange) and 12.16.9 (Enhanced Privacy Protection Key Exchange)). (#2335)

 NOTE 1—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.